Invariant Grassmannians and a K3 surface with an action of order 192*2: Preliminaries on representation theory

 \subsection{Characters of representations}

-To any $K$-linear representation of $E$ on a vector space $V$, one can associate a so-called \emph{character}.
-These characters encode most of the information one needs to study $KE$-modules.
+To any $K-$linear representation of $E$ on a vector space $V$, one can associate a so-called \emph{character}.
+These characters encode most of the information one needs to study $KE-$modules.
 From a computational point of view, characters of finite groups are an efficient tool to work with and allow us to simplify many algorithmic methods in representation theory.
 To read more about characters we refer to \cite{isa76}. \\

-Again, let $K$ be an algebraically closed field of characteristic 0, let $E$ be a finite group, and let $M = (V,\rho)$ be a $KE$-module.
-We define the \emph{$K$-character} $\chi_{M}$ of $M$ to be the mapping
+Again, let $K$ be an algebraically closed field of characteristic 0, let $E$ be a finite group, and let $M = (V,\rho)$ be a $KE-$module.
+We define the \emph{$K-$character} $\chi_{M}$ of $M$ to be the mapping

 We say also that $M$ \emph{affords} $\chi_{M}$ and that $\chi_{M}$ is \emph{afforded by} $M$.
 One notes that $\chi_{M}(1_E) = \text{dim}_K(V)$ and $\chi_{M}$ is constant on each conjugacy class of $E$.
-More generally, $K$-characters of $E$ are a special case of what we call \emph{class functions} on $E$, and they are all of the form $\chi_{M}$ for some $KE$-module $M$.\\ We define sum and product of $K$-characters of $E$ as pointwise sum and product of their respective images in $K$.
-So for instance, if $\chi$ and $\chi'$ are two $K$-characters of $E$ afforded by $M$ and $M'$ respectively, then $\chi+\chi'$ is afforded by $M \oplus M'$ and vice-versa.
-A $K$-character $\chi$ of $E$ is said to be \emph{simple}, or \emph{irreducible}, if $\chi$ cannot be written non-trivially as sum of other $K$-characters of $E$.
+More generally, $K-$characters of $E$ are a special case of what we call \emph{class functions} on $E$.
+Moreover, for any $K-$character $\chi$ of $E$, there is a $KE-$module $M$ such that $\chi = \chi_{M}$.
+We define sum and product of $K-$characters of $E$ as pointwise sum and product of their respective images in $K$.
+So for instance, if $\chi$ and $\chi'$ are two $K-$characters of $E$ afforded by $M$ and $M'$ respectively, then $\chi+\chi'$ is afforded by $M \oplus M'$ and vice-versa.
+A $K-$character $\chi$ of $E$ is said to be \emph{simple}, or \emph{irreducible}, if $\chi$ cannot be written non-trivially as sum of other $K-$characters of $E$.

-\begin{propo}[\cite{isa76}, Corollary (2.5)] The number of simple $K$-characters of $E$ is equal to the number of conjugacy classes of $E$ (recall that $E$ is a finite group here).
-In particular, simple $K$-characters of $E$ are afforded by simple $KE$-modules. \end{propo}
+\begin{propo}[\cite{isa76}, Corollary (2.5)] The number of simple $K-$characters of $E$ is equal to the number of conjugacy classes of $E$ (recall that $E$ is a finite group here).
+In particular, simple $K-$characters of $E$ are afforded by simple $KE-$modules. \end{propo}

-\begin{propo}[\cite{isa76}, Corollary (2.9)] Two $KE$-modules $M$ and $M'$ are equivalent if and only if they afford the same $K$-character of $E$. \end{propo}
+\begin{propo}[\cite{isa76}, Corollary (2.9)] Two $KE-$modules $M$ and $M'$ are equivalent if and only if they afford the same $K-$character of $E$. \end{propo}